 Moving to Florida if you’re well off financially with a high income

-If you’ve ever seen people while watching the news who live in a flood zone near a body of water who have lost everything from flooding but swear they will rebuild yet again, what you’re seeing is the taxpayer bailing these people out through the federal flood insurance program.
-When they reform this program because the taxpayer piggyback is broke, these people will be forced to pay flood insurance premiums that reflect the real risk.
-The real risk is extremely high and once the rates reflect this, many flood zone home owners won’t be able to pay.
+If you’ve ever seen people while watching the news who live in a flood zone near a body of water who have lost everything from flooding but swear they will rebuild yet again, what you’re seeing is the taxpayer bailing these people out, through the federal flood insurance program.
+When they reform this program because the taxpayer piggy bank is broke, these people will be forced to pay flood insurance premiums that reflect the real risk.
+The real risk is high and growing and once rates reflect this, many flood zone home owners won’t be able to pay.

 Moving to Florida and working for a living or living on a modest fixed living.

 The cost of living in Florida is determined mainly by housing costs.
-Move to Florida after a housing bust and whether you buy or rent you will probably experience a lower cost of living than your previous home state.
-The problem is that because they are so many people moving in and out, the state experiences higher highs and lower lows when it comes to the economy and housing.
+Move to Florida after a housing bust and whether you buy or rent you may experience a lower cost of living than your previous home state.
+But that low cost of living will probably be temporary.
+The problem is that because they are so many people moving in and out of Florida, the state experiences higher highs and lower lows when it comes to the economy and housing.